Bank of Vici

 Vici, Oklahoma · FDIC Cert #420

-Bank of Vici is an FDIC-insured bank (Certificate #420) with $33M in total assets and $29M in total deposits as of the Q2 2024 Call Report.
-Headquartered in Vici, Oklahoma, the bank maintains a Tier 1 capital ratio of 0.00% (Critically Undercapitalized) and a nonperforming loan ratio of 12.76%.
-BankHealthData assigns a composite Health Grade of F (26/100).
+This is the FDIC profile for Bank of Vici, an FDIC-insured bank (Certificate #420) with $33M in total assets and $29M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
+Headquartered in Vici, Oklahoma, the bank maintains a Tier 1 capital ratio of 15.24% (Well-Capitalized) and a nonperforming loan ratio of 12.76%.
+BankHealthData assigns a composite Health Grade of C (61/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Bank of Vici (FDIC cert 420) is a community bank — $33M in total assets, $29M in deposits, serving the Vici, Oklahoma area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.

-Tier 1 capital ratio is not disclosed in the most recent Call Report — unusual but possible for new institutions or those filing under specific regulatory exemptions.
+Capital position is strong: Tier 1 capital ratio of 15.24% sits comfortably above the 8% well-capitalized regulatory threshold and the 10% well-capitalized-plus floor for community banks.
+Strong capital is the first line of defense against unexpected loan losses.
 Asset quality shows stress: non-performing loan ratio of 12.76% is well above the peer median and signals significant credit-quality challenges.
 Banks in this range typically face heightened regulatory monitoring.
 Liquidity is comfortable: 30.4% of assets in liquid form — sufficient to cover meaningful deposit-outflow scenarios without forced asset sales.

 Profitability is negative: ROA of -0.28% means the bank lost money during the reporting period.
 Sustained negative ROA erodes capital and triggers escalating regulatory attention.
-Health-score trend is mildly negative across recent quarters.
-Mild declines can reflect either specific quarterly events (large one-time provisions, deposit shifts) or the early stages of broader pressure.
-Bank of Vici carries a composite BankHealth grade of F (26/100) as of the 2024-06 Call Report filing.
+Health-score trend is mildly positive across the recent-quarters window.
+The directional signal is favorable but not dramatic.
+Bank of Vici carries a composite BankHealth grade of C (61/100) as of the 2024-06 Call Report filing.
 The grade combines capital ratios (Tier 1), asset quality (non-performing loans), liquidity, and profitability into a single signal.

 Source: FDIC BankFind API — Call Report data.